ArduPilot/ardupilot_wiki/common/source/docs/common-sbus-out.rst

 .. image:: ../../../images/sbus/inverter.png

+.. warning:: do not power the servo from the serial port's 5V, use the systems servo power bus!

 - Set the :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` = 15 ("SBUS servo out") if using Serial2 (normally TELEM2).
 For other serial ports use the appropriate ``SERIALx_PROTCOL`` parameter.
 - The port's baud rate parameter (in this case :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` ) will automatically be set to 100,000